chasms/dotfiles/README.md

 ## Set this Up for Yourself

-If you would prefer not to use my dotfile configuration but set up the version control with your own dotfiles:
+*If you would prefer not to use my dotfile configuration but set up the version control with your own dotfiles*

   ```
   $ git init --bare $HOME/.dotfiles